 Continuing with our corner theme, we come next to the Corner Cut-Out Dies.

-These ones are missing a corner so you can easily wrap your designs around another photo, journaling block or element on your layout.
+Look closely, these squares are missing a corner; so, you can easily wrap your designs around another photo, journaling block or element on your layout.

 They also come with layering dies, so you can create some spectacular layouts.

-The Four Corner Cut-Out Set can be used along with the Corner Cut-Out Dies pictured above, or on it's own.
+The Four Corner Cut-Out Set can be used along with the Corner Cut-Out Dies pictured above.

-The die looks like a plus sign and easily fits in and around your other elements.
+The die looks like a plus sign and fits in and around your other elements.

 "Segway at the Biltmore" by Paije Potter